 - Diving the fresh corn polenta between two bowls then top with the vegetables.
 Sprinkle over the pine nuts and top with a few gratings of parmesan and serve.

-See all the other corn-inspired recipes being shared this week – thanks to Ellen of Family Around the Table for hosting this week:
+See all the other corn-inspired recipes being shared this week:

 - Cajun Baked Shrimp and Corn Dip by The Weekend Gourmet